 So you wanna go to Hawaii on the cheap?
 Of course you do.
 If you already have a stash of Rapid Rewards points and have been preparing and hoarding, you are in great shape.

 But even if you don’t have a bank of Rapid Reward points, start building one up!
 One of the easiest ways to earn Rapid Rewards flights that you can redeem for free travel on Southwest is through the co-branded credit cards from Chase.
 My family regularly has one or two of them in our wallets.
-Check out the current offers on the Southwest cards here:
+Check out the current offers on the Southwest personal credit cards below or review the details of them all on my Southwest credit card comparison guide:

 - Southwest Rapid Rewards Priority Credit Card